Skip to content

 row only contains previously generated fields

 In a per-field Python generator, row[name] only sees fields that come before the current one in the template.
 Drag your Python field below any siblings it reads.
+For a value that depends on later fields, use a derived field, which runs in a second pass.

 Use the rng argument, not random.random()

-Per-field generators get a seeded rng — use it. random.random() (module-level) isn’t seeded by DataMaker, so:
+Per-field generators get a seeded rng, so use it.
+Module-level random.random() isn’t seeded by DataMaker, so your output won’t be reproducible when the template has a seed set.

 def value(rng, row, dm):